kazuibasou/hyper-dk-series/README.md

 # Hyper dK-series
 Hyper dK-series is a family of randomized reference models for hypergraphs.
-The hyper dK-series produces randomized hypergraphs that preserve up to the individual node’s degree, node’s degree correlation, node’s redundancy coefficient, and/or the hyperedge’s size of the given hypergraph, depending on the parameter values, *dv* = 0, 1, 2, or 2.5 and *de* = 0 or 1.
+The hyper dK-series produces randomized hypergraphs that preserve up to the individual node’s degree, node’s degree correlation, node’s redundancy coefficient, and/or the hyperedge’s size of the given hypergraph, depending on the parameter values *dv* = 0, 1, 2, or 2.5 and *de* = 0 or 1.

 ## Requirements
 Require gcc version 4.2.1 or later.